hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ### Action color and pairing

 While the Page Header supports up to three actions in Figma, we recommend limiting the number actions to two for most pages.
-These actions should generally consist of a primary action (using the `@color="primary"` property) and a secondary action or management function (using the `@color="secondary"` property).
+These actions should generally consist of a primary action (e.g. "Create" or "Deply") and a secondary action (e.g., "Manage")..

-For more details on how to combine, order, and organize Buttons, refer to the [Button order, organization, and alignment](/patterns/button-organization) pattern documentation.
+For more details on how to combine, order, and organize buttons, refer to the [Button order, organization, and alignment](/patterns/button-organization) pattern documentation.

 !!!
 Dont

 Don't pair two primary actions in a Page Header.
-Instead, communicate the highest priority action for the user with a primary Button and other actions with a secondary Button or within a Dropdown.
+Instead, communicate the highest priority action for the user with a primary Button or Dropdown and other actions with a secondary Button or Dropdown.

 ![Page Header two primary actions](/assets/components/page-header/page-header-dont-two-actions.png =700x*)